-Cambridge colleges, including Churchill, have a common application process, which is explained on the University's Applying to Cambridge website and the pages linked from it.
+All Cambridge colleges, including Churchill, have a common application process, which is explained on the University's Applying to Cambridge website and the pages linked from it.
 You should read these carefully and make sure you fully understand all elements of the process that are relevant to you.

-You should especially review the application dates and deadlines, noting that some components of your application may require contributions from other people that need to be completed within strict timeframes.
+You should especially review the application dates and deadlines page and adhere to everything that's relevant to you.
+Amongst other potential details, note that some of your application may require contributions from other people which need to be completed within strict timeframes, and/or that you may need to register for a certain admissions test or assessment before your full application is submitted.
 It is your responsibility to make sure that all parts of your application are completed in full and on time.
 Regretfully, we cannot continue with applications that include late or missing components.